AshanGL/AI-Assistant-ChatBot/README.md

 #### Currently this application support for both Ollama and Groq.

 - You can select Ollama or Groq.
-- If you wish to use to use Ollama, please refer Ollama installation.
+- If you wish to use Ollama, please refer Ollama installation.
 - Before using the Groq, click on "Groq Setup" Button.
 - Paste you Groq API key into textbox.